Training & Tutorials — Utility Forecasting

 Steps

-1. Choose viability thresholds
+1. Set viability thresholds and filters

-2. Gridtwin ranks projects by economics
+2. Gridtwin ranks the pool by 20-year IRR

-Ranking DER projects by economic viability
+Ranking DER candidate projects by economic viability

 Step 4: Forecast Deployment Over Time

-• Apply annual MW deployment targets
+• Apply annual MW deployment targets, processed in ascending years

 Steps

-1. Set annual MW targets
+1. Set annual MW targets across the deployment horizon

 Year-over-year DER deployment simulation